Master of Arts

 © Tisch Cistrunk-Parmelee

 Cistrunk-Parmelee, Tisch, "CONFLICT MANAGEMENT VIDEO TRAINING FOR RETAIL ASSOCIATES" (2021).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 1018.

 Adult and Continuing Education Commons, Communication Technology and New Media Commons, Critical and Cultural Studies Commons, Interpersonal and Small Group Communication Commons, Organizational Communication Commons